PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 dedicated positive and rejection contract, but the structurally matching gaze model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The next raw source-order implementation is now the 496-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
-Its focused contract, zero-owner evidence, atomic Mean-axis rejection, and public-output guard are now recorded with no remaining strict xfail.
-A later mechanical ownership extraction may proceed only if it preserves the exact helper body, wrapper signature, production call order, statistics, and zero-owner artifact control.
+The 496-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper has now completed that separately approved zero-owner mechanical extraction with its exact body, wrapper signature, production call order, statistics, and artifact control preserved.
+Resume by inventorying and characterizing the next raw source-order owner before changing it.
 No broad conversion sweep is implied by this checkpoint.